iamdcj/es-whatever/src/modules/README.md

 #### Named

-A named export is defined using the `export` statement prior to a variable or function declaration;
+A named export is defined using the `export` statement prior to a variable or function declaration

 ```
 export const myFunction = () => { //some code... }